dathere/datapusher-plus/README.md

-  In production, the number one source of support issues is Datapusher - primarily, because of data quality issues and Datapusher's inability to correctly infer data types, gracefully handle errors, and provide the Data Publisher actionable information to correct the data.
+  In production, the number one source of support issues is Datapusher - primarily, because of data quality issues and Datapusher's inability to correctly infer data types, gracefully handle errors[^2], and provide the Data Publisher actionable information to correct the data.

   Datapusher+'s design directly addresses all these issues.